edixon95/language-game/README.md

 # Dev log:
 -14/05/25 (happy 1 week!):
 	- One week on this, today I'd like to finish the UI.
 I've started with cleaning up a few of the ts errors
+	- Finish bottom panel beta UI, need to figure out how to deal with these icons as the selects are a bit too big
+	- It also seems that multi line chat messages do not come through very nicely, potentially could fix with scroll bar but sorting these icons out might resolve a lot everything

 - 13/05/2025:
 	- Documents select and edit added